 - Bidder: This part of a DSP is responsible for placing bids on inventory during real-time bidding auctions.
-Actually, there are multiple bidders to manage all the real-time demand without any consequences.
+There are multiple bidders to manage all the real-time demand without any consequences.

-- Ad server: While some DSPs might connect with an external ad server, it is still an important part of its structure.
-It’s the element that will display the ad to the user, as well as store creatives and ad markup.
+- Ad server: While some DSPs might connect with an external ad server, it is still an essential part of its structure.
+It’s the element that will display the ad to the user and store creatives and ad markup.

 - Campaign tracker: As the name says so itself, this feature tracks campaign performance and results.